 Low Carb Chocolate Pie

-- 1 batch low carb pie crust, prepared (see link above)
+- 1 batch low carb pie crust (prepared and baked)

 - 1/2 cup unsweetened cocoa powder

 - 1/4 cup arrowroot powder (or cornstarch if you need something in a pinch)